 Students enrolling in courses with the prefix HUS and HEA must meet the CUNY proficiency requirement in reading and writing.
+Students must complete a minimum of 60 credits which include the Human Services course requirements to earn their degree.

 A minimum grade of "C" in each course with the prefix HUS and HEA is required within the human services curriculum.
 A student who has earned a grade lower than "C" in any HUS or HEA course must contact the Chairperson in order to repeat that course.
 For all other courses, the student must contact the Registrar to obtain permission to repeat a course.
 A course may only be repeated once.
 Please note that a minimum grade point average of 2.0 is required both for progression within the human services curriculum and for enrollment in a field practicum course.
 Students who fall below a 2.0 grade point average are required to arrange a meeting with a Human Services Department faculty advisor to discuss plans to improve their academic standing.
 Advisement hours and other important information are sent to the student's City Tech email regularly and can also be accessed at www.citytech.cuny.edu